The Alexander Technique is a method which improves performance, increases mind-body well-being, and allows you to thrive as you move through life.

 The British Medical Journal's Alexander Technique study

-In this research study, published in the British Medical Journal in 2008, subjects with chronic and recurrent back pain were randomized to receive massage, six Alexander Technique lessons, 24 Alexander Technique lessons, or no intervention.
+In this British Medical Journal 2008 research study, subjects with chronic and recurrent back pain were randomized to receive massage, six Alexander Technique lessons, 24 Alexander Technique lessons, or no intervention.
 In addition, half of the subjects were encouraged to walk regularly.
 A year later, the group with no intervention had 21 days of pain per month.
 The group with massage had 14 days of pain per month.
 The group with six Alexander Technique lessons reported 11 days of pain per month, and the group with 24 Alexander Technique lessons reported three days of pain per month.

 New York Times article "The Alexander Technique for Back Pain?" profiling Paul Little, the lead author of the BMJ study, discussing the Alexander Technique.